Monday, December 12

 The Greatest Story Ever Mistold

-Why not here?
+Why not in Ethiopia?

 David Boaz, the executive vice president of the Cato Institute wrote the article "The Greatest Story Ever Mistold" about a recent Wall Street Journal report.
 Titled in part "New Farm Powers Sow the Seeds Of America's Agricultural Woes", (no link available) the WSJ article detailed changes in the worldwide food market while noting potential threats to the American pre-eminence as a producer of wheat.
 Mr. Boaz felt that the positive implications of the changes and of the article were being ignored.
 Here are some of the points he made